hector-bravo-tello/jammming/README.md

 - **Song Search**: Users can search for songs by title, artist, or album.
 - **Playlist Creation**: Users can save a custom playlist by adding songs from the search results.
+- **Song Preview**: Users can listen the song preview in search results

 ## Future Work